MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-adjust-reconcile-inventory-cost-job-queue.md

 ---
-title: Schedule Jobs for Adjusting & Reconciling Stock Cost
+title: Schedule Jobs for Adjusting & Reconciling Inventory Cost
-description: Learn how you can use the job queue to move the tasks for adjusting stock cost or reconciling it with the general ledger to the background.
+description: Learn how you can use the job queue to move the tasks for adjusting inventory cost or reconciling it with the general ledger to the background.
 For example, if your company runs many tasks or processes many transactions.
 author: AndreiPanko
 ms.service: dynamics365-business-central
 ms.topic: article